-Black Krim is an old heirloom tomato variety originating the town of Krymsk in Eastern Europe (reference), a location known for its excellence in plant breeding.
+Black Krim is an old heirloom tomato variety originating the town of Krymsk in Eastern Europe, a location known for its excellence in plant breeding.
 Due to their origins near the Black Sea, Black Krim plants are somewhat cold-tolerant (although they will be killed by frost like other types of tomatoes).
 Black Krim tomato plants can also sometimes produce more reliably than Brandywine heirloom tomato plants.

 Black Krim tomatoes ripen mid-season to late-season, often in August (depending on conditions).
 These large tomatoes have a classic flat/oblate shape.
 The peel is a dark crimson-red with some underlying green showing through (particularly around the stem).
 The color of Black Krim is classified as a purple tomato (along with Cherokee Purple, Purple Calabash, and Black Cherry).
-A single Black Krim tomato typically weights about a half pound (8 oz), but can grow up to about a pound in good growing conditions.
+A single Black Krim tomato typically weighs about a half pound (8 oz), but can grow up to about a pound in good growing conditions.